Why Do Your PhD Abroad?

-- It is important to note that for a PhD from abroad with scholarship you should excel in the general GRE and the subject GRE because many universities require the latter
+- It is important to note that for a PhD from abroad with the scholarship you should excel in the general GRE exam and the subject GRE.

-- You must tell the universities the specific area you wish to specialize in after you are sure when to Apply for PhD.
-This should be an area which interests you a lot.
+- You must tell the universities the specific area you wish to specialize in after you are sure when to apply for PhD This should be an area that interests you a lot.
 If you have some idea of the topic as well, go ahead and inform the admissions committee.
-They will know that you have done your homework and you are serious about obtaining a Ph.D. degree
+They will know that you have done your homework and you are serious about obtaining a PhD degree.

 Studying for a PhD Program

-- While applying for Phd Program, Initially, you enroll as a PhD student.
-After completing required coursework and qualifying exams, you become a PhD candidate.
+- While enrolling for PhD abroad Program, Initially, you enroll as a PhD student.
+After completing the required coursework and qualifying exams, you become a PhD candidate.
 You will spend the bulk of your time completing the dissertation

 - The written component is usually in the form of a series of cumulative exams, in which your breadth of knowledge of your field is extensively tested